 Important Contacts for Investors

-Investors that consider to invest in Suriname are required to send a signed letter to InvestSur with their clear intentions and objectives.
-Next a due dilligence will be undertaken.
+Investors who consider investing in Suriname are required to send a signed letter to InvestSur with their clear intentions and objectives.
+Next, a due dilligence will be undertaken.

 The official governmental institute for investments in Suriname

 +597 530 311 / +597 530 313

 Havenlaan # 1